Justin Brune Junior High Science Teacher and Director of Curriculum and Technology

 Claire Deters: Claire is a Boise native who, after 10 years of rambling about the country, has finally come back to her roots.
 Claire completed a degree in Environmental Studies from the College of Idaho, as well as a Master's of Science in Natural Resources from the University of Idaho.
 She has worked with animals at a nature center in New York, taught Natural Resources in Vermont, was a coastal environmental educator for the Audubon Society in Connecticut, and worked as a field instructor at the McCall Outdoor Science School.
 Claire also worked as a classroom teacher at a Project-based school in the Portland area for 2 years.
 Most recently, Claire worked with organizations focused on expanding access to high-quality STEM resources for underserved populations throughout Idaho.
 In her spare time, Claire likes to identify and learn about plants and animals, read novels, roller skate, ski, and generally be outside.
 She could not be more thrilled to be a part of the Foothills Community!

-Baby DuBay: Baby DuBay will join Foothills this year as a co-lead teacher in the 3-4s dyad.
+Baby DuBay: Baby DuBay joined Foothills this year as a co-lead teacher in the 3-4s dyad.
 Baby previously taught 4th grade for two years at Gowan Science Academy in Yuma, AZ.
 However, for the past two years, she has been teaching art to Kindergarten through fifth grade students during the regular school year, as well as 3rd and 4th grade during the summer at Palmcroft Elementary, also in Yuma.
 As part of a co-teaching environment at Gowan, Baby developed lessons differentiated for individual student needs and integrated science, technology, engineering, and math.
 Baby holds a BA in Education and a social-emotional learning endorsement from Northern Arizona University, where she received the La Cosecha Scholarship & Fern Drysdale Memorial Endowment and graduated summa cum laude.
 Baby also holds an AA degree in Elementary Education from Arizona Western College.

 Melody Dykstra: Melody, a former Early Learner Teacher, returned to Foothills as a 1st and 2nd Grade Teacher in 2015.
 Melody worked at Foothills for six years before leaving to travel internationally and then moving to Montana for graduate school.
 Melody has a degree in Elementary Education with an endorsement in Early Childhood Education from BSU and a Master's degree in Health and Human Development from Montana State University.